The Creative Teacher Programme (CTP)

 A key part of the OLEVI Teaching and Learning Portfolio of school-to-school support, which is helping to increase capacity and drive up standards in schools, the programme helps teachers deliver consistent high-quality lessons that have a positive measurable impact on student performance.

-- provides improving teachers with in-depth coaching, tailored to a self-assessment of their teaching.
+- Provides teachers with in-depth coaching, tailored to a self-assessment of their teaching.
 It provides opportunities to deepen their understanding of high-quality classroom practice and teaching and learning.
-Participants improve their teaching through facilitated practice, observation of colleagues and working with ‘live’ students
+Participants improve their teaching through facilitated practice, observation of colleagues and working with ‘live’ students.

-This programme is open to all teachers who want to improve their teaching practice and want to learn how to teach and facilitate consistently good lessons matching theory with application.
+This programme is open to all teachers who want to develop their teaching practice.

 “We believe the impact of the programme has been hugely significant in raising the standard of teaching and learning within our school.
-Our latest Ofsted reported: ‘Outstanding teaching in the vast majority of lessons is the key to pupils’ high achievements.
-Teaching typically enables all groups of pupils to make excellent progress in their learning and behaviour’.
-All recently qualified teachers take part in the ITP as part of their ongoing training, even if their teaching is consistently judged to be good or outstanding.
+All recently qualified teachers take part in the programme as part of their ongoing training, even if their teaching is consistently judged to be good or outstanding.
 It is seen as an opportunity to share good practice and learn from other settings.”

 “The programme made me think about every lesson in a slightly different light, focusing on what is actually important: Are the pupils engaged?
 Are they challenged by the activities?
 Can you assess their progress?
 It was not extra work for teachers or just another hoop to jump through, but a way of thinking that is beneficial to any, or all lessons.
 It was so enjoyable.”